paulparas/LendingClubCaseStudy/README.md

 - Loan amount is 6k-8k and employee length 7 year have number of defaulters.
 - Between dti 10-15 and grade A to D have highest defaulters.
 - Wallmart employee is highest number of defaulter

+## Recommendations
+- Applications from lower grades and with public record bankruptcies should not be approved.
+- Applications where grades are lower and interest rate is high tend to default more.
+- Debt Consolidation and Small business loans are high defaulters and lending club should be careful in granting loans for these purpose.
+- Applications from California must be scrutinized more.
+- Applicants with higher annual income but with low debt to income ratio should be ideal candidates.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->